FrancesCoronel/personal-website-v3/_posts/2015-05-17-fullstack-foundations-week-1.md

 Basically.

-**Anyhow**, I’m starting to realize that when Fullstack says "intensive introductory course", they actually do mean an **intensive introductory course**.
+**Anyhow**, I'm starting to realize that when Fullstack says "intensive introductory course", they actually do mean an **intensive introductory course**.

-Now I’m a CS major.
+Now I'm a CS major.
 A senior now too, technically speaking!
-Yet already Week 1 of bloody **Foundations** has been neither a jog through the park nor a slice of pie (*frankly though, I don’t enjoy either of those things anyways*).
+Yet already Week 1 of bloody **Foundations** has been neither a jog through the park nor a slice of pie (*frankly though, I don't enjoy either of those things anyways*).

-Now that may be because my CS curriculum doesn’t actually focus on web development, like most, but still - geez.
+Now that may be because my CS curriculum doesn't actually focus on web development, like most, but still - geez.

-**I’m not saying it was ridiculously difficult either.** It was just more than I expected - I mean, there was **a lot** to do.
+**I'm not saying it was ridiculously difficult either.** It was just more than I expected - I mean, there was **a lot** to do.
 A lot to get done.
 You know, the whole doge thing - *much work, such stress, must caffeine, alot study* - blah, blah blah.